Vyral/base-template/_posts/2020-01-23-the-relationship-between-price-size-location-and-quality.md

 youtube_code: 3SGw-qITgy8
 ---

-{% include youtube.html %}<center>What is the relationship between price, size, location, and quality when you’re looking for a new home to buy?
+{% include youtube.html %}

+<center>What is the relationship between price, size, location, and quality when you&rsquo;re looking for a new home to buy?
 Find out here.</center>

+&nbsp;

 When it comes to finding out what’s most important in the home buying process, I coach our agents the same way I coach our clients. **We use a really simple formula: Location + quality + size = price.&nbsp;**